 Connect the transmitter unit of a wire locator to the exposed wire end, according to the locator model's manual.
 This transmitter sends a signal down the wire the receiver handle can then pick up, allowing you to follow the path of the wire.
 Some locators will tell you the depth of the wire as well.

 Dig carefully once you have located the wire.
-The locator may not have exactly pinpointed the wire's depth, so you risk cutting it if you stomp too hard on your shovel.
+The locator may not have exactly pinpointed the wire's depth or location, so you risk cutting it if you stomp too hard on your shovel.
 When using larger excavation equipment like backhoes or ditch-digging equipment, hand-digging a preliminary test hole may prevent damaging utilities.